tkimhofer/jres/README.md

 R package for importing, pre-processing and visualising J-resolved (jres) Magnetic Resonance Spectroscopy (MRS) experiments.

 ### functionality
-In the field of small molecule research (metabolomics/metabonomics) the annotation of 1D MRS features can be tricky in situations where there is a high degree of peak overlap.
-The visualiser is designed to to improve data interpretation and metaoblite annotaion by combining a J-resolved spectrum (a fast 2D experiment that is standardly applied in high-throughput settings) with the respective standard 1D spectrum acquired from the same sample.
+In the field of small molecule research (metabolomics/metabonomics) the interpretation of 1D MRS features can be tricky when there is a high degree of peak overlap/convolution.
+The visualiser is designed to address this issue by combining the standard 1D spectrum with a J-resolved spectrum (a fast 2D experiment that is standardly applied in high-throughput settings) acquired from the same sample.
+The 2D experiment is naturally less convoluted and the joint visualisation with the 1D experiment improves spectral interpretation and metabolite annotation.

 ### extensions
-Fucntions can also be used for other 2D MRS experiments than jres.
+Functions can also be used for other 2D MRS experiments than jres.

-##€ installation
+### installation
 ```R
 #install.packages('devtools')
 devtools::install_github('tkimhofer/jres')